CiscoTestAutomation/geniefiletransferutilslib/docs/introduction.rst

     # Import FileUtils core utilities
     from ats.utils.fileutils import FileUtils

-    # Instantiate a filetransferutils instance for the device corresponding
+    # Instanciate a filetransferutils instance for the device corresponding
     # to the device specific OS
     fu_device = FileUtils.from_device(device)